Jason Wood (politician)

 Jason Peter Wood (born 24 May 1968) is an Australian politician and former police officer.
-He is a member of the Liberal Party and served as the Assistant Minister for Customs, Community Safety and Multicultural Affairs in the Morrison Government from May 2019 until May 2022, following the appointment of the Albanese ministry.
-He represents the Division of La Trobe in Victoria, which he has held since 2013 and previously from 2004 to 2010.
+He is a member of the Liberal Party and has been a member of the House of Representatives since 2013, representing the seat of La Trobe.
+He previously held the seat from 2004 to 2010.
+He was an assistant minister in the Morrison government from 2019 to 2022.

 Early life

 Wood was born on 24 May 1968 in Sutherland, New South Wales.
 He grew up in Ferny Creek, Victoria, attending Ferny Creek Primary School and Ferntree Gully Technical School.
 His final year of secondary education was completed at Boronia Secondary College.
 He specialised in outdoor education and briefly worked as a school camp coordinator.

 Wood joined the Victoria Police in 1988 and from 1990 was a detective in the organised crime squad.
 He completed a graduate diploma in innovative service management and a Master of Applied Science at RMIT University.
 He was involved in investigating gangland figure Alphonse Gangitano.
 In 2003 Wood became a senior sergeant in the counter-terrorism coordination unit.
 The Age reported in 2004 that he was "believed to be youngest senior sergeant in the force and has received various commendations".